Questions to ask your next client

 Before you take on multiple new clients, make sure you’ve got the right tools for the job.
 How can you schedule posts for multiple clients all at once?
 Managing social media marketing plans for multiple clients at once and trying to keep on top of content curation, scheduling and reporting can be stressful, to say the least!

 We get it.
 To keep on top of all that social media content, you need to have a high-performance social media scheduling tool like Sked Social.
-Our social media scheduler allows you to automatically schedule social media posts for Instagram, LinkedIn, Twitter, TikTok, Facebook page, and plenty of other social networks, saving you hours each week!
+Our social media scheduler allows you to automatically schedule social media posts for Instagram, LinkedIn, X/Twitter, TikTok, Facebook page, and plenty of other social networks, saving you hours each week!
 It even lets you add location tags, hashtags, and shopping tags on Instagram.

 Sked Social is an all-in-one social media tool with powerful scheduling capabilities and advanced reporting functions which can help you optimize campaign performance in an ongoing capacity.
 Its reporting features will enable you to create automated reports for each campaign, so you can spot the trends that will help transform your campaigns and refine your social media strategy.
 Get started by signing up for Sked’s 7-day trial.